Deo Florence Onda: Emden Deep expedition

 Victor Vescovo's Caladan Oceanic initiated an expedition to the Emden Deep, the deepest point in the Philippine Trench and third deepest in the world.
 Deo Florence Onda was invited to join Vescovo in the expedition's descent to the Emden Deep which would make Onda, the first Filipino to make a descent to the deep.
 The expedition started off in Guam on March 15, with Vescovo and Onda on board the DSSV Pressure Drop where they would be deployed in a separate submersible vehicle, the DSV Limiting Factor.
 Onda agreed to take part in the expedition to " assert the sovereign rights" of the Philippines over the underwater feature.
 The descent took place on March 23.
 At Emden Deep, Onda waved the Philippine flag.

+There is a children's book named Ang Doktor ng Dagat based on his work.